mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/classes_and_objects.md

 - programming paradigm
 - software programs grow complex, hard to maintain
+- many dependent parts triggers many errors due to a small change
 - OOP creates containers for data
 - can be manipulated without affecting the entire program

-## What are classes and Objects?
+## What are Classes and Objects?

+### Objects

-In Ruby, anything that can be thought of as having a value is an object.
+In Ruby, anything that can be said to have a value is an object.
 Objects represent real world nouns which have both attributes and behaviors.
 Objects are created from Classes.They are known as instances of a class.

+### Classes

-Classes are like blueprints for objects.They are basic outlines of what an object should be made of i.e. 'attributes' and what it should be able to do i.e. 'behaviours'.
+Classes are like blueprints for objects.
+They are what objects are created from.
+They are basic outlines of what an object should be made of i.e. 'attributes' and what it should be able to do i.e. 'behaviours'.
 That is, they define the attributes and behaviors of the objects instantiated from those classes.

-Objects of the same class have a unique 'state'.
-An object's state tracks the attributes defined in the class and instance variables are used to track information about an object's state and are scoped at the object level.

-While objects encapsulate state in the form of instance variables, classes encapsulates and exposes behaviors in the form of instance methods.

-Individual objects of the same class have unique states while having shared behaviors defined in the class as instance methods.

 For example in Ruby, there are classes like `String`, `Integer`, `Array` and `Hash`.
 And we can create instances of these classes which are known as objects.